shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ### Cache invalidation

 Content Delivery Networks (CDNs) are ideal for serving static content.
 They are not typically a good option for dynamic content mainly due to their caching and latency handling characteristics.
-However, some CDN providers offer features to address these limitations such as routing optimization and cache invalidation.
+However, this is changing rapidly.
+CDN providers nowadays offer features to address these limitations as the demand for globally accessed web applications is increasing.
+See [this announcement](https://aws.amazon.com/blogs/aws/amazon-cloudfront-support-for-dynamic-content) from AWS in 2020.

-If your data frequently changes and requires real-time updates (dynamic content), you may need to manage cache invalidation carefully with CloudFront, as it may introduce additional complexity and costs.
+If your data frequently changes and requires constant updates, you may need to have a good plan for managing cache invalidation and service costs.

 ### Low volume data transfer

-For very small data-transfers, or infrequent access patterns, the cost advantage of CloudFront + S3 might be less significant compared to fetching the data from S3 directly.
+For very small data-transfers, or infrequent access patterns, the cost advantage of using CloudFront for serving data from S3 might be less significant compared to fetching the data from the bucket directly.

 ### Transfer to origin